-- All staff recognise that all matters relating to child protection are confidential. - Child protection concerns and records are kept in a confidential file in a locked cupboard. - The DSL or DDSLs will only disclose information about a child to other members of staff or other professionals on a need to know basis only. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation. - We will ensure that any pupil currently with a child protection plan who is absent from lessons without explanation for two days is referred to their Social Care Team. - Staff will co-operate as required with enquiries from relevant agencies regarding child protection matters including attending at child protection conferences and core group meetings.
+- All staff recognise that all matters relating to child protection are confidential. - Child protection concerns and records are kept in a confidential file in a locked cupboard until they are put onto the secure network on the school computer system via a closed Teams group. - The DSL or DDSLs will only disclose information about a child to other members of staff or other professionals on a need to know basis only. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - Timely information sharing is essential to effective safeguarding. - Fears about sharing information are not allowed to stand in the way of the need to promote the welfare, and protect the safety, of children. - The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe. - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation. - We will ensure that any pupil currently with a child protection plan who is absent from lessons without explanation for two days is referred to their Social Care Team. - Staff will co-operate as required with enquiries from relevant agencies regarding child protection matters including attending at child protection conferences and core group meetings. - If a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - There's no definitive answer, because even if a victim doesn't consent to sharing information, staff may still lawfully share it if there's another legal basis under the UK GDPR that applies - The DSL will have to balance the victim's wishes against their duty to protect the victim and other children - o The DSL should consider that: - Parents or carers should normally be informed (unless this would put the victim at greater risk) - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care - Rape, assault by penetration and sexual assault are crimes.
+Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
+While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the police remains - Regarding anonymity, all staff will: